aws/universal-test-runner/protocol/rfcs/0001/README.md

 ## Protocol version 0.1.0

+⚠️ **The first version of the protocol is still being finalized, and variables and specifications may be added, removed, or changed without a version bump up until 1.0.0.** ⚠️

 We define the first version of the protocol with the following environment variables:

 * `TEP_VERSION` (string; required): The version of the protocol being used, adhering to [semantic-versioning](https://semver.org/).